Linda0840/recipe-EDA/README.md

 - **MCAR (Missing Completely At Random),** or
 - **MAR (Missing At Random).**,

-and this can be achieve by performing column dependency tests.
+and this can be achieved by performing column dependency tests.

 ## Missingness of minutes